 Ensure your employees have easy access to a variety of resources, including articles, webinars, and tools.
 These can cover different financial topics and be accessed by employees whenever they need it

-Offer 1-2-1 sessions with expert financial advisers.
+Offer 1-2-1 sessions with specialist financial advisers.
 Individual support can help employees address their personal concerns and goals by tailoring guidance to their circumstances

 Implement financial wellness apps and online employee benefit platforms.
 These applications can feature budgeting tools, financial calculators, and educational modules to help staff manage their finances better.